-Reno Omokri: As Osinbajo Succeeds Okonjo-Iweala - Nigeria Today
+Reno Omokri: As Osinbajo succeeds Okonjo-Iweala - Nigeria Today

-This article was first published in Saturday Thisday, May 13, 2017 and then republished on Reno’s Facebook page. ** Nigeria is a land of opportunity.
-And I do not mean this the way Nigerian politicians usually mean it, as a cliched speech for the campaign trail.
-I mean this from the bottom of my heart […]
+by Reno Omokri Nigeria is a land of opportunity.
+And I do not mean this the way Nigerian politicians usually…

 Do you something awesome to share with the world?
 Click here to share